 Before I get too far, I wanted to thank Frigidaire for making this post possible today.
 This is a sponsored post written by me on behalf of Frigidaire Professional.
 All opinions expressed are 100% mine.

-I shared our plans for our kitchen remodel HERE, so if you haven’t read it, head over and check it out because today I am delving directly into how we made all of this happen and our timeline to help plan your kitchen remodel.
+I shared our plans for our kitchen makeover HERE, so if you haven't read it, head over and check it out because today I am delving directly into how we made all of this happen and our timeline to help plan your kitchen makeover.

 We purchased a new cabinet for under our sink because we needed a cabinet specifically built to accommodate an apron front sink.
 We went directly to our cabinet manufacturer to order a matching cabinet.
 After it arrived, we removed the old cabinet and installed the new one.

 Before we could remove the old cabinet we needed to remove our base molding along the cabinets.
 If done carefully, you will be able to reuse this molding!

 We began by shutting off the water supply to the sink and dishwasher by using the shut-off valves under our sink.
 We then disconnected the plumbing to the sink including the garbage disposer, drain and hot and cold water lines to the faucet.
 Next, we removed our old sink from our counter.
 For our sink, there were clips under the counter that we needed to unscrew before the sink would lift out.
 (Please note that all sink removals will be slightly different.)